Séminaire Temps/Fréquence du SYRTE

 11h00

-Salle Denisse (ex Atelier) (https://indico.obspm.fr/event/1382/)
+Salle Denisse (ex Atelier) Paris (https://indico.obspm.fr/event/1382/)

 Secure communications in quantum networks